ihmeuw/cascade-at/docs/refmanual/covariates.rst

 model.
 They appear as columns in observation data, associated with each measurement.
-The word covariate is overdetermined, so we will refer to a covariate column, a covariate use, a covariate multiplier, and and applying a covariate.
+The word covariate is overdetermined, so we will refer to a covariate column, a covariate use, a covariate multiplier, and applying a covariate.

 A covariate column has a unique name and a reference value for which the observed data is considered unadjusted.